Radford Highlanders men's basketball

 The Radford Highlanders men's basketball represents Radford University in NCAA Division I intercollegiate men's basketball competition.
-A member of the Big South Conference, their current head coach is Darris Nichols.
+A member of the Big South Conference, their current head coach is Zach Chu.
 The Highlanders play at the Dedmon Center, which has a capacity of 3,000.
+The Highlanders have appeared three times in the NCAA Tournament, most recently in 2018.